11 Movies That Made Less Than $400 at the U.S. Box Office

 The 1996 Yugoslavian film Pretty Village, Pretty Flame proves that hit films don’t necessarily translate from continent to continent.
 While it received plenty of favorable reviews from American film critics, Pretty Village, Pretty Flame only managed to attract $211 worth of business when it received a one-theater/one-week release on January 16, 1998.
 A far cry from the nearly 800,000 moviegoers who caught it in Serbia (which was close to 10 percent of the country’s total population at the time).

 It’s one thing when a movie starring relative nobodies and playing in one theater crashes and burns at the box office.
 It’s another thing when the lowest-grossing movie in a single year has a recognizable name in it.
 Okay, so it’s Christian Slater.
-But people know who he is, right?
+But even before Mr. Robot, people knew who he was, right?
 Apparently not enough to merit this rip-off of The Ring—which cost $7.5 million to make—even a nicely rounded $300 in its one-theater run.
 Oh, and we should mention that the first $252 was made in its opening weekend, meaning that it earned just $12 in the week that followed.
 The good news for Netflix streaming customers is that they can watch it for themselves and decide.

 One theater.
 Three days. $279 in 2007.
 That’s pretty much the full theatrical story of Mary McGuckian’s tale of addiction, which won the director a Best Feature Film Award at the 2007 San Diego Film Festival—and a Best Actress honor for Jennifer Tilly, who is just one member of an enormous cast that includes Andie MacDowell, Colm Feore, Rupert Graves, and former Baywatch babe Donna D’Errico.